mauroalberti/geoSurfDEM/README.md

 *./publ_data/intersections.csv*

 while examples of input data files (DEM ASCII grid, VTK geosurface file, CSV intersection result) can be found in the *publ_data* subdirectory.

-Then the application outputs a few informative messages about the number of found features and hopefully at the last it prints out a number of found intersecting points greater than zero..
+The application outputs a few informative messages about the number of found features and hopefully at the last it prints out a number of found intersecting points greater than zero..

+##Input data creation

 If you work with GIS, DEMs should have no secret for you.
 You can export a DEM in ESRI ASCII grid format with Saga GIS (in addition to ArcGIS).
 And for the other input data source, i.e., the VTK text file storing the geological surface data?

 One possibility is to use [simSurf](https://github.com/mauroalberti/simSurf).
 With this Python tool (beware: 2.7, not 3.x), you can simulate analytical geological surfaces.
 We will see a working example here, that will be used also as a validation example for geoSurfDEM output.

-We create with simSurf an inclined plane with known attitude and location fitting the extent of a classical (for me..)
+We create with *simSurf* an inclined plane with known attitude and location fitting the extent of a classical (for me..)
 Mt.
 Alpi DEM, derived from ASTER data.

 simSurf is subdivide in two modules:

-*a) geosurface_simulation.py
+*a) geosurface_simulation.py*

-b) geosurface_deformation.py*
+*b) geosurface_deformation.py*

 The module names are sufficiently clear to expose their purpose, I hope.